London attack inquiry focuses on radicalization

 Story highlights

-- Counterterror chief: What led Masood to become radicalized is investigators' main line of inquiry

-- Police appeal for anyone who knew Masood, who used multiple aliases, to come forward with information
+- Hotel reception manager in Brighton says Masood stayed for several nights before the attack

+- Masood " was never really talkative with neighbors," says woman whose mother lived on his street

-London (CNN)Police investigating the deadly terrorist attack in central London are focusing closely on how the perpetrator became radicalized, as they battle to piece together his identity and connections.
+Birmingham, England (CNN)Police investigating the deadly terrorist attack in central London are focusing closely on how the perpetrator became radicalized, as they battle to piece together his identity and connections.

 Britain's most senior counter-terror police officer, Mark Rowley, described the inquiry as "very large and fast-paced", and announced two "significant arrests" Friday.
 Hundreds of officers had made contact with thousands of witnesses, he said.

+Authorities had earlier portrayed the attacker, 52-year-old British man Khalid Masood, as having acted alone.
+It was unclear whether the latest arrests indicated that Masood may have had associates.

-Police have said that the attacker, 52-year-old British man Khalid Masood, had multiple aliases.
-Rowley said he was born Adrian Russell Ajao.
+Masood is known to have used multiple aliases during his life: Rowley said he was born Adrian Russell Ajao.

 Asked about his possible conversion to Islam and subsequent radicalization, Rowley said: "Clearly that's the main line of our investigation, is what led him to be radicalized, was it through influences in a community, influences from overseas, or through online propaganda."

-He appealed for anyone who knew Masood well or was aware of his recent movements to get in touch, as detectives probe his motivation, his preparation for the attack and his associates.
+He appealed for anyone who knew Masood well or was aware of his recent movements to get in touch, as detectives probe his motivation, his preparation for the attack and any associates.

-Nine people remain in custody and one woman has been released on bail, Rowley said.
+Of 11 people arrested so far, 10 remain in custody and one has been released on police bail, London's Metropolitan Police said.
+All but one of the suspects were detained on suspicion of preparation of terrorist acts.

+Arrests were made in London, Birmingham, central England, and Manchester, north west England, police said.
+Addresses were searched in Brighton, on the south coast of England, Surrey, to the west of London, and in the county of Carmarthenshire, in Wales.
+Two searches continue in Birmingham and one in London.

 Officers have seized 2,700 items, including "massive amounts" of computer data, and have had contact with 3,500 witnesses to the attack, many of them of different nationalities, Rowley said.